-Use and Care of Voice for Teachers
+Voice Care for Teachers

-Duration | 45 minutes
+DURATION | 45 minutes

 Voice Care for Teachers | “Teachers are at least eight times more likely to have voice problems than other workers.”
-(The Association of Teachers and Lecturers, 2016)
+(National Education Union, 2019)

-As a teacher, the most important tool you have is your voice.
-You use it to question, clarify, challenge and engage.
+You use your voice to question, clarify, challenge and engage.
 You use your voice to provoke thinking and manage behaviour.
-You rely on your voice in the classroom, you might even take it for granted.
+You rely on your voice in the classroom.
+You may even take it for granted.

-It’s very hard to teach if you have no voice.
+It’s very hard to teach if you have no voice…

 However, it’s not just new teachers who are affected, many experienced teachers suffer voice problems too.
-A survey conducted by the Royal National Institute of the Deaf found that teachers in almost 60% of schools complain of vocal problems (Paver, 2011).
+For example, a survey conducted by the Royal National Institute of the Deaf found that teachers in almost 60% of schools complained of vocal problems (Paver, 2011).

 It is well recognised that voice training is important for new teachers, however this is currently only addressed by some initial teacher education programmes.

-- Voice production
+Section 1 | Voice production

 Section 2 | Posture and breathing

 Section 3 | Audibility and vocal variety

 Section 4 | Non-verbal communication

 Section 5 | The impact of the physical environment

 Section 6 | How to avoid vocal fatigue

 Section 7 | What to do when voice problems hit

 Martin, S. (2002) An exploration of factors which have an impact on vocal performance and vocal effectiveness of newly qualified teachers/lecturers.
 Available at: http://gala.gre.ac.uk/8761/5/Stephanie%20Parke%20Martin%202003%20-%20redacted.pdf[Accessed: 23/09/18].

-National Education Union (2016) Voice Care.
-Available at: https://www.atl.org.uk/advice-and-resources/health-and-safety/voice-care[Accessed: 23/09/18].
+National Education Union (2019) Voice Care.
+Available at: https://neu.org.uk/site-search?search_api_fulltext=voice [Accessed: 14/03/19].

 Paver, C. (2011) Can you hear me at the back?
 Available at: http://.catherinepaver.com/20110121.html [Accessed: 23/09/18].

-van Houtte, E,; Claeys, S.; Wuyts, F. & van Lierde, K. (2012) ‘Voice disorders in teachers: occupational risk factors and psycho-emotional factors’ in Logoped Phoiatr Vocol.
+van Houtte, E., Claeys, S., Wuyts, F. & van Lierde, K. (2012) ‘Voice disorders in teachers: occupational risk factors and psycho-emotional factors’ in Logoped Phoiatr Vocol.
 37(3).